onkelhoy/webRTC-thesis/systematic literature review/log.md

 ## Exclusion
 from *1996* to *2019*
-economical , security, ipv6, peer not mentioned in abstract
+economical , security, ipv6
+peer not mentioned in abstract
+p2p is used as a tool

 ## Evaluation
 ### evaluation for _search-id_ = **8**